Although a brief conversation, phone screens are an integral part of the interview process, so be prepared with glowing answers.

 Question No. 4: Tell me a little bit about what you do now

-If you're changing careers, pull out current skills that'll translate to this new position.
+If you're changing careers, focus on current skills that'll translate to this new position.
 You can also use this question as an opportunity to explain why you're passionate about entering a new position or industry.

-Finally, if you're re-entering the workforce after taking time off, you can offer an explanation for the gap — but don't feel like you need to overshare.
+Finally, if you're re-entering the workforce after taking time off, you can explain the gap - but don't feel like you need to overshare.

 Question No. 5: Why are you looking to leave your current job?